 3. Lean into AI chatbots

-According to Forrester, 42% of US online buyers say it’s important for retailers to offer live online chat on their websites.
+Data from Zendesk shows that customer satisfaction ratings for live chat (85%) are second only to phone support (91%).
 People want efficient customer service instantly.
 AI chatbots let businesses provide instant replies without relying on a full-time human support team.

 Use AI chatbots to provide instant responses to customer inquiries.
 Your chatbot can provide a list of suggested questions or a menu of options for customers to choose from.